Ready to mix your creative talents with a money-making endeavor? Great news! Here’s the definitive guide on how to start

 - Suspicious boss and co-workers who know you’re starting a business

 More problems can and will occur depending on the situation.
-It can be daunting, and if you don’t have someone to speak with about the down times (as well as the success), you might take the wrong action or think you made the wrong decision to make and sell gift baskets.
+It can be daunting, and if you don’t have someone to speak with about the challenges (as well as the success), you might take the wrong action or think you made the wrong decision to make and sell gift baskets.

 There is a solution

 The bottom line is that you’re not alone with those thoughts.
 Every entrepreneur, whether a gift basket designer or a person in a different profession, goes through this turmoil.
 So did I.

 What do you do when this happens?
 In most cases, it’s simple.
 You back away.
-Shut the door, leave the area, and do something else for at least one hour.
+Shut the design space door, leave the area, and do something else for at least one hour.
 Take a walk, make hot tea, put your feet up, meditate, or perform another process that’s calming.
 You don’t want to compound the situation by making a hasty decision.